- Promotion to full professor and update reports due January 15

 If you have a non-tenured faculty member coming up for tenure in the fall of the next academic year, you should consider moving forward with selection of four outside reviewers for scholarship.
 The official deadline for receipt of all materials (to the chair) to be considered in the process is July 1, but it is good to be thinking of potential reviewers well in advance (Faculty Handbook Section II-L).

 The CPC asks to be provided with staffing proposals for new tenure-track positions by March 1.
 Departments or programs wishing to make such a request should use January and February to meet and craft their proposals.
 Later, in April, those same proposals are submitted to the CAP as part of Staffing Report Part I.

 You will receive a WSP memo from the dean of faculty’s office.
 This memo, based on your department/program’s total FTE for the following year, indicates how many Winter Study courses your department/program is required to offer, and how many of those courses may be staffed by adjuncts.
-Although the Winter Study course packet is not due until April, you should be aware of this requirement before the general Curricular Revision report is submitted.
+Although the Winter Study course offerings are not due until April, you should be aware of this requirement before the general Curricular Revisions Report is submitted.

 The “Annual Update on Professional Work” and updated CVs are due to the dean of the faculty.
 Faculty members who submit these updates are eligible for merit raises the following year.